graphicsdesk/spectate/template/README.md

 This story was created with [Spectate](https://github.com/spec-journalism/spectate).

-## Setup and usage
+## Setup

 Run `spectate clone SLUG`, which will clone the repository `spec-journalism/SLUG` into a new directory named `SLUG` and copy over Google Docs keys.
-Make sure you have first completed the setup and creation instructions for Spectate.
+Make sure you have first completed the [prerequisites and setup instructions](https://github.com/spec-journalism/spectate#prerequisites) for Spectate.

+## Usage

+Make sure you are inside the project directory.

-To start the development server, run `npm run dev` inside the project directory.
+To start the development server, run `npm run dev`.

-To re-download the Google Doc, run `make download` inside the project directory.
+To re-download the Google Doc, run `make download`.

 ## Deploying to the web